Work and Labour

 Efforts to diversify the economy generated wage work in mining, on the railway, and in forestry and the pulp and paper industry.
 These enterprises created steady jobs with fixed wages, quite unlike the seasonality and uncertainty of the fisheries.
 Such employment resulted in the development of different attitudes, ways of life, and family relationships.
 Most of the new jobs were for men, but many women left outport communities to work as domestic servants in the new industrial towns or the burgeoning centre of St. John's.
 With the new industries came trades and labour unions, some of them branches of unions based in the United States.

 Some of this prosperity carried over into the post-war period, especially after confederation with Canada in 1949, when with Ottawa's assistance the new provincial government set out to "modernize" the economy.
-Newfoundland ways of living and working were again dramatically altered by the industrialization of the fishery and the rapid construction of an infrastructure of power lines, schools, hospitals and roads.
+Newfoundland and Labrador ways of living and working were again dramatically altered by the industrialization of the fishery and the rapid construction of an infrastructure of power lines, schools, hospitals and roads.

 Work and Employment in Recent Years